 You are expected to be thorough and accurate, but people also understand

 that they will get some increase in errors with an increase in

 distribution speed, and they expect/accept that.
 A quick rough value

 is worth more than a fine-tuned but delayed value.

-7) Archives: All the Circulars are archived in the GCN web site.
-Currently, this is done within the Circulars archive page (on a serial_number sequential basis), on a specific-burst basis in the Bursts of Special Interest page, and within the Fermi, Swift, INTEGRAL, HETE, SAX, BATSE, COMPTEL, RXTE, KONUS, & the NEAR GRBs Table pages.
+6) Archives: All the Circulars are archived in the GCN web site.
+Currently, this is done within the Circulars archive page (on a serial_number sequential basis), and on a event-by-event grouping basis in the Bursts/Transients of Special Interest page.

 This GCN Circulars system is (and has to be) a self-policing relationship.